Kaushal28/SDE-Interview-Resources/SOLID.md

 ```
 - Now these classes follow the SRP.
 Both `Book` and `Printer` have a single responsibility.

-## 2. Open/Closed principle [Open for Extension/Closed for Modification]
+## 2. Open/Closed Principle [Open for Extension/Closed for Modification]
 - Software entities (classes, functions, modules etc.) should be open for extension but closed for modification.
 In doing so, we stop ourselves from modifying existing code and causing potential new bugs.
 - Entities should be designed in such a way that when a new functionality is needed, we should not modify our existing code but rather write new code that will be used by existing code.
 - Consider an example of shape classes and their area calculator class.